Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Pathophysiology:

-Blockade of sympathetic nervous system
+Blockade of the sympathetic nervous system

 Loss of arterial and venous tone